linuxpolska/pdf-publisher/README.md

 ## Usage

-Dowload latest or required version from https://github.com/linuxpolska/pdf-publisher/releases .
+- download latest or required version from https://github.com/linuxpolska/pdf-publisher/releases
-Place jar file to your sonar instance to "[YOUR_SONAR_PATH]/extensions/plugins", restart Sonar.
+- place jar file to your SonarQube Enterprise instance to ```[YOUR_SONAR_PATH]/extensions/plugins```
+- restart SonarQube Enterprise

 In Global Configuration fill in your SonarQube and Confluence URLs and credentials.